winglang/workshop-bedrock/07-fix-english-please.md

 </details>

-## Not Ready for AWS yet - Lets use Secrets
+## Getting ready for AWS, Lets use Secrets

 Currently the credentials are known at build time, which means that they are included in the application bundle (js and terraform).
 We should